solvialab/infragate-landing/docs/features.md

 # Infragate — Features

 A complete overview of what Infragate can do as an OCI-native Internal Developer Platform (IDP) for OKE.
-For deployment instructions see [GUIDE.md](./GUIDE.md), for technical architecture and integration details see [INTEGRATION.md](./INTEGRATION.md).
+Detailed deployment and integration runbooks are available during evaluation/POC.

 ---